All Episodes

 But it's just at moments, certain anthems take on special meaning.

-I'm gonna disagree gently with you.
+I'm going to disagree gently with you.

 I have two things to disagree on.